amberstar/State/README.md

 - Model versioning and migration management (optional)
 - Design models  in the Xcode model designer and code is generated automatically (optional)

-Think of State as NSCoding for Structs, Enums, and Protocols, but with migration support and automatic code generation if you want it.

 For more information on the benefits of State read [About State](Docs/About.md)